Skip to content

 • Catalog mutations — session/chatAdded, session/chatRemoved, session/chatUpdated, and session/defaultChatChanged.

-• Session-wide configuration — model and agent defaults, active-client tracking, customizations, changesets, lifecycle transitions.
+• Session-wide configuration — active-client tracking, customizations, changesets, lifecycle transitions.

 All actions dispatched on this channel travel on ActionEnvelopes whose channel is the session URI.
 Action payloads do NOT carry their own session URI — the channel comes from the envelope.